020 7650 1200

 Leigh Day is bringing claims on behalf of BCA trade plate drivers who believe they should be classed as workers, rather than independent contractors.

-British Car Auctions currently use contracts that attempt to classify trade plate drivers as independent contractors.
+British Car Auctions currently use contracts that seek to classify trade plate drivers as independent contractors.
 Because of this, drivers are not entitled to basic workers' rights, including holiday pay and the National Minimum Wage.
-If our claim is successful, BCA drivers will receive workers' rights and will be eligible for compensation in the form of back pay.
+If our claim is successful, BCA drivers will be declared workers by an Employment Tribunal and will be eligible for compensation in the form of back pay.

 What is the claim about?

-The BCA driver claim is about proving to the court that BCA drivers should be classed as workers, rather than independent contractors.
-Drivers work long hours travelling across the UK often using public transport to complete the required number of jobs a day assigned to them by BCA.
+The BCA driver claim is about proving to an Employment Tribunal that BCA drivers are workers, rather than independent contractors.
+Drivers work long hours travelling across the UK, often using public transport to complete the required number of jobs a day assigned to them by BCA.

-As a self-employed driver working for BCA Logistics there are no limits on the length of your workday, or, the minimum amount of money you will earn for that day.
-This has resulted in some drivers working a 10 hour plus day and earning just enough to cover their travel cost.
+As a self-employed driver working for BCA Logistics, drivers are often required to work long hours for a limited amount of money.
+Some drivers report working a 10 hour plus day and earning just enough to cover the cost of public transport.
 Self-employed drivers earn a minimum of £20 per job, however, some drivers have alleged that if they earn too much in one day, they will not have their travel expenses reimbursed by BCA.

 We believe drivers should be protected by the same employment laws that protect other workers in the UK.
 This means being paid the National Minimum Wage and holiday pay.

 Our expert employment solicitors are bringing the claim to an Employment Tribunal on behalf of BCA trade plate drivers.
-If we are successful in the Employment Tribunal BCA will be ordered to treat the drivers involved in the legal claim as workers and grant them holiday pay and national minimum wage rights.
-The court will also order BCA to provide compensation in the form of back pay to its drivers.
-Please note that the Tribunal can only order that you are a worker and entitled to back pay if you are a part of the legal claim.
+If we are successful in the Employment Tribunal, BCA drivers will be declared as workers and be entitled to claim back pay in the form of holiday pay and national minimum wage.
+Please note that the Tribunal can only declare that you are a worker and entitled to back pay if you are part of the legal claim.

 Midlands West Employment Tribunal judgment

-In May 2023, Midlands West Employment Tribunal ruled that BCA drivers in these claims were workers and therefore entitled to national minimum wage and holiday pay.
+In May 2023, Midlands West Employment Tribunal ruled that BCA drivers in these claims as of January 2023 were workers and therefore entitled to national minimum wage and holiday pay.
 This decision can be found here.
 The Tribunal’s decision is currently subject to an appeal by BCA.

 Impact of other cases on BCA claim